Pro Home Forum | Community

 Hi everyone,

 I’m in the middle of renovating my kitchen and I need help choosing between an Elica and a Faber chimney.
 I cook a lot of food, especially things like deep-fried snacks (pakoras, samosas) and curries with a lot of spices.
 I’ve heard both brands are good, but I’m not sure which one would work best for my kitchen.
-I’d appreciate it if someone could guide me based on these points:

 I’ve heard both brands are good, but I don’t want to regret my choice later.
 Anyone here who has experience with either of these brands, especially long-term users?
 Please share your thoughts!